8bit-wraith/cloud-init-pxe/CONTRIBUTING.md

 - GitHub releases
 - Project documentation

-Thank you for making netboot.xyz Studio better! 🚀
+Thank you for making Cloud-Init-PXE better! 🚀